ME495-EmbeddedSystems/hw3group-HockeyBot/hockeybot/README.md

 * `traj_calc`: This node receives a starting position and an end goal position of the end effector, plans the path to the end goal configuration and then executes the path with the help of different services.
+* `moveit_help`: It can plan a path to a specified pose or just a position or or just an orientation from any start configuration.
+2. launch:
+* `main.launch.py`: master launch file for the robot - this runs all the nodes required to update the planning scene as well as move the robot
+* `realsense2.launch.py`: launch file for realsense2 camera node

+##Instructions: Manually launch the services for robot.
+1. To launch the franka along with the simple_move node ros2 launch franka_moveit_config moveit.launch.py robot_ip:=dont-care use_fake_hardware:=true.
+2. Run the simple_move node with ros2 run moveit_helper simple_move.
+    (Optional) Provide a starting configuration for planning with ros2 service call /initial_service moveit_interface/srv/Initial "{x: 0.5, y: 0.0, z: 0.0, roll: 1.0, pitch: 0.04, yaw: 0.0}".
+3. Call the service to plan path to specifies goal pose ros2 service call /goal_service moveit_interface/srv/Goal "{x: 0.5, y: 0.0, z: 0.0, roll: 1.0, pitch: 0.04, yaw: 0.0}".
+4. To execute the plan, use ros2 service call /execute_service moveit_interface/srv/Execute "exec_bool: True".
+    a.
+If you wish to cancel your plan without executing, pass exec_bool: False instead of True.
+5. To add a box in the planning scene, use ros2 service call /add_obj moveit_interface/srv/Addobj "{id: 1, x: 0.3, y: 0.6, z: 0.5, dim_x: 0.2, dim_y: 0.2, dim_z: 0.2}".